kixxauth/kixx-assert/README.md

 ```

 ### assertEqual
 Throw an AssertionError if the passed values are *not strictly* equal.
-Dates and NaN are special cases handled seperately.
+Dates and NaN are special cases handled separately.

 See [isEqual](#isequal).